 Not sure how to drop a course?
 Watch the Drop a Course Video to get started.

-To drop a course login to Online Services, choose the Registration menu, choose Add/Drop classes, and scroll to the bottom of the page.
+To drop a course login to MyOSU, click on the Student tab, and under Registration Tools, click Add/Drop Classes.
+Select the term, enter your PIN number, click Submit.
 Identify the course you wish to drop and use the drop down box next to it to choose drop course.
 Click the Submit button at the bottom of the page.
 The page will reload.
 Scroll to the bottom to verify that the course was dropped by verifying that the course status column indicates “dropped” and the date of the transaction.

 A dropped course does not appear on your academic transcript.
 A withdrawn course will appear on your transcript with a grade of W. The W grade does not affect your GPA.
 The W grade indicates that the course was withdrawn after the drop period.

-To withdraw from a course login to Online Services, choose the Registration menu, choose Add/Drop classes, and scroll to the bottom of the page.
+To withdraw from a course, login to MyOSU, click on the Student tab, and under Registration Tools, click Add/Drop Classes.
+Select the term, enter your PIN number, click Submit.
 Identify the course you wish to withdraw from and use the drop down box next to it to choose withdraw course.
 Click the Submit button at the bottom of the page.
 The page will reload.
 Scroll to the bottom to verify that the course was dropped by verifying that the course status column indicates “withdrawn” and the date of the transaction.

 If you are unable to withdraw from a course due to a registration hold visit the Office of the Registrar (B102 Kerr Administration Bldg) for assistance or call our office at 541-737-4331.
 If you contact us we can assist you in withdrawing from a course by the deadline.